DarioBianco/notes/Docker & Kubernetes.md

 #### `localhost` vs `host.docker.internal`

-`host.docker.internal` is a domain that is recognized by Docker and is understood as the IP address of the localhost as seen from inside the container.
+`host.docker.internal` is a domain that is recognized by Docker and is understood as the IP address of the localhost (that the container is running on) as seen from inside the container.

 ```js
 const express = require('express');